Water, Water Everywhere…

 The first thing to do is isolate the cause.
 If it is from within your property, turn off the water at the mains to prevent any further water entering.
 If it is from a neighbour, let them know and advise them to turn off their water.
 Take photographs of any visible damage – you will need these in the event of an insurance claim.

 Remove any damaged or affected soft furnishings to prevent the spread of damp and mould – carpets, curtains, sofas, mattresses, whatever is in the immediate vicinity – and leave them to dry.
 Call your insurance company as soon as you can.
-Hopefully you will be covered but bear in mind they may not pay out if the damage is deemed to have been caused by a design flaw in any building work that’s been done.
+Hopefully you will be covered, but bear in mind they may not pay out if the damage is deemed to have been caused by a design flaw in any building work that’s been done.
+This is one (of many reasons!) why it’s vital you always look for a trustworthy and reliable construction or home improvement work company.